 In the second quarter of 2020, we saw a slight decrease in the number of attacks.
 However, hackers invested time in developing more elaborate attacks, focusing on script-based threats and exploiting vulnerabilities in highly popular software, such as Microsoft Office.
-Even though there were fewer attacks overall compared to the first quarter of the year, the spread of adware and potentially unwanted applications (PUA) has been steadily growing.
+Even though there were fewer attacks overall compared to the first quarter, the spread of adware and potentially unwanted applications (PUA) has been steadily growing.

 Cyberattackers have been using file infectors attached to Portable Executable (PE) file formats, such as .exe, .dll, and .scr, the executable files you need to run one to install new software.
-Together with trojans, file infectors were responsible for more than half of the attacks in the last quarter.
+Together with trojans, file infectors were responsible for more than half of the attacks in the second quarter of 2020.

 Remote work provides new opportunities for hackers

 As more and more people have been working from home, cybercriminals have been adapting their attacks accordingly, developing non-PE attacks: adding malware in types of files frequently shared online, such as PDFs and Microsoft Office files, and spreading script-based malware.
 Non-PE attacks spread through spam and phishing campaigns have been the signature cybersecurity threats in 2020 so far.